miracle2k/xappy/docs/introduction.rst

   >>> doc.fields.append(xappy.Field("title", "Our first document"))
   >>> doc.fields.append(xappy.Field("text", "This is a paragraph of text.
 It's quite short."))
   >>> doc.fields.append(xappy.Field("text", "We can create another paragraph of text.  " ...
-"We can have as many of these as we like."))
+"We can have as many of these as we like.
+The next bit"))
   >>> doc.fields.append(xappy.Field("category", "Test documents"))
   >>> doc.fields.append(xappy.Field("tag", "Tag1"))
   >>> doc.fields.append(xappy.Field("tag", "Test document"))